Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Experiments

 \subsection{Experimental Setups}

-We evaluate RDT across a variety of tasks, such as MoJoCo ("medium-replay-v2" datasets), KitChen, and Adroit \citep{fu2020d4rl}.
-Two types of data corruption during the training phase are simulated: \textbf{random corruption} and \textbf{adversarial corruption}, attacking states, actions, and rewards, respectively.
-The corruption rate is set to $0.3$ and the corruption scale is $\epsilon = 1.0$ for the main results.
-Data corruption is introduced in~\cref{sec:data_corruption} and more details can be found in~\cref{ap:corruption_details}.
-Additionally, we find that the data corruption problem can exacerbate when the data is limited.
-To simulate this scenario, we down-sample on both MuJoCo and Adroit tasks, referred to as MuJoCo (10\%) and Adroit (1\%), Specifically, we randomly select 10\% (and 1\%) of the trajectories from MuJoCo (and Adroit) tasks and conduct data corruption on the sampled data.
-We do not down-sample the Kitchen dataset because it already has a limited dataset size.
-All considered tasks have a similar dataset size of about 20,000 transitions, except for the original MuJoCo task, which includes a larger dataset.
+We evaluate RDT using various offline RL benchmarks, such as MuJoCo, KitChen, and Adroit \citep{fu2020d4rl}.
+Two types of data corruption during the training phase are simulated: \textbf{random} and \textbf{adversarial corruption}, attacking states, actions, and rewards.
+Specifically, the corruption rate is set to $30\%$, and the corruption scale is $\epsilon = 1.0$ for the main results {, similar to previous work \citep{yang2024towards}}.
+Data corruption is introduced in~\cref{sec:data_corruption}, and more details can be found in~\cref{ap:corruption_details}.
+We find that the data corruption problem can be exacerbated when the data is limited.
+To simulate such a scenario, we down-sample on both MuJoCo and Adroit tasks, referred to as MuJoCo (10\%) and Adroit (1\%), Specifically, we randomly select 10\% (and 1\%) of the trajectories from MuJoCo (and Adroit) tasks and conduct data corruption on the sampled data.
+We refrain from down-sampling the Kitchen dataset due to its already limited size.
+Detailed information about the dataset sizes can be found in~\cref{app:dataset_size}.

-We compare RDT with several SOTA offline RL algorithms and robust methods, namely BC, RBC~\citep{sasaki2020behavioral}, DeFog~\citep{hu2023decision}, CQL~\citep{kumar2020conservative}, UWMSG~\citep{ye2024corruption}, RIQL~\citep{yang2024towards}, and DT~\citep{chen2021decision}.
-BC and RBC employ behavior cloning loss within an MLP-based model for policy learning, while DeFog and DT utilize a Transformer architecture.
+We compare RDT with several SOTA offline RL algorithms and corruption-robust methods, namely BC, RBC~\citep{sasaki2020behavioral}, DeFog~\citep{hu2023decision}, CQL~\citep{kumar2020conservative}, UWMSG~\citep{ye2024corruption}, RIQL~\citep{yang2024towards}, and DT~\citep{chen2021decision}.
+BC and RBC employ behaviour cloning loss within an MLP-based model for policy learning, while DeFog and DT utilize a Transformer architecture.
 We implement RBC with our Gaussian-weighted learning as an instance of ~\citep{sasaki2020behavioral}.
 In Appendix \ref{sec:why_dt_robust}, we investigate the robustness of DT across various critical parameters.
 Drawing from these findings on DT's robustness, we establish a default implementation of DT, DeFog, RDT with a sequence length of 20 and a block number of 3.
-To ensure the validity of the findings, each experiment is repeated using 4 different random seeds.
+To ensure the validity of the findings, each experiment is repeated using 4 different random seeds, {and we also report the standard variance over these random seeds.}